Looking back…

 No resignation therefore, no repentance, no retreat…

-I still remain in a battle position with
+I still remain in a battle position with the continuous anarchist rebellion forever in my heart.

 Long live the Conspiracy of Cells of Fire!